ccooper6/WineTime/README.md

 This results in them appearing first when sorting by name in the search result page.
 - The quiz page does not have a 'close app' button
 - The loading screen sometimes only waits for the SQL query to be performed and not the loading of the fxml.
 This leads to the loading animation to freeze for a few seconds which may be misinterpreted by the user as a crash.
+- Spam clicking buttons can can cause app to crash from heap overflow if you are clicking fast enough.
+Just click buttons once, they work.

 ## Credit
 - Red, White, Rosé and Sparkling Wine Icons - https://www.flaticon.com/free-icon/wine-glass_763048